fssa-batch3/denny.david__web_project/README.md

     - Expected Result:
         - The user can view the list of available course.
  ### View intermediate course ( completed :white_check_mark:)
-- Scenario 1: Successfully view course
+- Scenario 1: Successfully the user can  view course
     - Steps:
         1. Login in as a user
         2. Click "Get started" button to view course